Joseph W. Frazer: Early career

 Frazer joined his brother's Packard dealership in Nashville as a mechanic's assistant.
-He then changed his focus to selling and marketing new cars at the dealership and subsequently at another Packard franchise in New York City.
-He then moved to Cleveland and operated a sales office for the Michigan-built Saxon.
-Frazer was then hired by General Motors, where his understanding of purchase loans made him a key early organizer of GMAC.
-On loan from GM's executive staff, he set up a similar lending arm for Pierce-Arrow Motor Car Company.
+He then switched to selling new cars at the dealership and subsequently at another Packard franchise in New York City.
+He then moved to Cleveland and operated a sales office for the Saxon.
+Frazer was then hired by General Motors, where his understanding of purchase loans made him a key organizer of GMAC.
+On loan from GM's executive staff, he established a similar lending arm for Pierce-Arrow Motor Car Company.